-As the only health system in mid-Missouri with a transplant program, MU Health Care has provided kidney transplant services to central Missourians for 45 years.
+As the only health system in mid-Missouri with a transplant program, University of Missouri Health Care has provided kidney transplant services to central Missourians for more than 45 years.
 When it comes to kidney transplants, here are five things you need to know.

 Kidney transplantation is the gold standard treatment for kidney failure.

 Patients with advanced kidney failure need dialysis to survive, but the treatment can be burdensome due to the associated fatigue and poor quality of life.
-Kidney transplantation, on the other hand, can give ‘normalcy’ back to patients’ lives.
+In addition, patients on dialysis have a high mortality rate.
+Kidney transplantation, on the other hand, can give ‘normalcy’ back to patients’ lives and has been shown to improve survival.
 As a result, receiving a kidney transplant should be the goal for all patients with advanced kidney failure.

 Not everyone is a candidate.

 Although kidney transplants can be life-changing for people with kidney failure, not everyone is a candidate.
-“An extensive evaluation is needed before patients are even put on the organ waiting list,” said nephrologist Preethi Yerram, MD, an associate professor of clinical medicine at the University of Missouri School of Medicine.
+“An extensive evaluation is needed before patients are even put on the organ waiting list,” said MU Health Care nephrologist Preethi Yerram, MD.
 “Unfortunately, not everyone is a candidate.
 In those cases, we recommend other treatment options to help patients manage the disease.”

 The evaluation process sometimes takes more than six months.
 During this time, doctors assess whether the patient can get through the surgery safely, how the surgery might affect the patient’s mental health, and whether the patient will have the necessary social support during recovery after surgery.
 Another critical aspect is whether the patient will follow her medication plan post-transplant.